murthylab/fly-vr/README.md

   process which drives the NI DAQ for the purposes of
   * outputing the opto stimulus
   * recording the
+* flyvr-fictrac
+  process which launches the fictrac binary

 Similarly, the following secondary utilities are available also as separate processes to aid debugging, development, testing or observing experiments in progress